Kubernetes (Part 1)

 You then run a pod (C, 10.11.3.6) that depends on the API pods.
 While the pods on A and B do have addresses, those addresses could change at any moment.
 Say you update the image tag, or change the configuration in a way that requires a restart.
 The API pods will be recreated with new addresses.

 For that reason you instead direct your application in pod C to seek the API on the service address.
 Recall we put A and B behind a service named ‘myapi’.
-Doing this created an A record in coredns named “myapi.svc.mynamespace.cluster.myk8s.tld”.
+Doing this automatically created an A record in coredns named “myapi.svc.mynamespace.cluster.myk8s.tld”.
 That A record resolves to 10.240.0.1.

 To keep this short - kube-proxy is responsible for managing IPtables to properly map services to their pods.